Cardboard and Steel

 This page contains video that requires Flash Player 9 or higher.
 In order to view the video, please ensure that you have the latest version of Flash installed, and that you have JavaScript enabled within your browser.

-But, what can I say - in spite of Gabe and Tycho's lamentable good-samaritan streak, I can't help but be a Penny Arcade fan.
-Therefore, it's only fitting that my first 3D game should serve as an homage to the duo's beloved Cardboard Tube Samurai character.
+Back in the pre-debacle era, when it was easier to be an unabashed Penny Arcade supporter, I was just another fan among the webcomic's legion of readers.
+Therefore, it seemed only fitting that my first 3D game should serve as an homage to the duo's beloved Cardboard Tube Samurai character.
 It may not be as slick (see what I did there?) as Hothead's take on the PA mythos, but we tried our best to do right by the comics just the same.

 One of the main lessons I took away from this project was how to prioritize and estimate game features and scope when working with limited resources.
 Because the schedule only allowed a few months for development, we decided early on to focus on realizing a specific scenario from the comics.
 That scenario, rescuing the kidnapped pig of a local villager, allowed us to have a complete progression arc that begins with the player receiving a clear goal, presents obstacles that must be overcome through exploration and combat, and ends with the successful completion of the required tasks.
 This emphasis on crafting a single, tightly structured mission really helped turn the end result into a much more satisfying experience.